SingularSound/openbbm/README.md

 ## Building in MacOS X

 ### Initial Setup
-To build BBManager you'll need the [current suported version of qt](https://doc.qt.io/qt-5/macos.html) installed.

-To successfully run BBManager, you need a local installation of libquazip and libMinini.

-Those should be installed at the ~/lib directory after running the `make install` command, because the OS looks for shared libraries there without any configuration; the files to be moved into that directory can be found in BBManager/libs/quazip/macx/release and BBManager/libs/minIni/macx/release respectively.
+You will need the latest version of qt to build the BeatBuddy Manager.
+You can get it from homebrew using `brew install qt`.
+Make sure to follow all instructions, as there may be issues with symlink creation that require you to add the binary directory to your path manually.

+Ideally, set up Qt Creator and configure it to work with your installation of Qt.
+This will allow you to run the project from the IDE without any further work.

+If yo decide not to set up Qt Creator, you will need to provide suitable binaries of libquazip and libminIni to be loaded dynamically.

 ### Building and Deploying
-The project beatbuddy-manager-lite.pro will hold all project of the BeatBuddy Manager, so in order to run the application the project file is **BBManagerLean/BBManagerLean.pro** as this will run the BeatBuddy Manager.
-In BBManager/project you can build by running `qmake && make clean && make all`.
-The BBManager.app will be in the same directory, and you can run this to test the app.

-While dependencies don't change, future builds can be done with just `make`.

-To pack for deployment - ie: to share with other people - you need to run `BBManager/mac_deployment/deploy.sh` with `BBManager/project/BBManager.app` as an argument; this will make the dynamic libraries be loaded from the BBManager.app bundle, instead of them being sought elsewhere in the system.
+The deployment script has been temporarily decomissioned; we will bring it back soon.
+In order to distribute the app you need to make sure to build it and include the libraries in the bundle, making sure they point at the included dependencies as needed.

 ## Setting Up in Windows